Private Mortgage Basics

 - Private Lenders are either individuals who lend money directly, or Mortgage Investment Companies (MIC’s).
 They focus on your property.
 There is no income verification or minimum credit score.

-Private Lenders specialize in the following situations :
+Private Mortgage Lenders specialize in the following situations :

-Self-employed.
+- Self-employed.
 Many business owners and contractors choose to only take out a small amount of the money out of their businesses for tax purpose.
 Banks qualify you based on your tax return, not what you actually make.
 Private Lenders look at your holistic picture, especially your property, when reviewing your application.
 Therefore, they can approve you even when a bank declines.
+See our Self Employed Mortgage Guide.

-Real Estate Investors.
+- Real Estate Investors.
 Nowadays banks are very strict on rental property mortgages.
 The number of properties you can buy are limited.
 Even if your rental properties are making extra money, banks usually discount your rental income and add extra buffer in expenses to be conservative.
 If your rental properties are cash flow negative, you will need to qualify for the extra mortgage amount using your employment income.
 Many real estate investors have capital but doesn’t have enough income to qualify for a bank loan.
 These investors often use private mortgages to expand their portfolio.
+See our The Ultimate Guide to Buy Rental Property in Canada.

-These 3 things below determines whether you can qualify for a private mortgage:
+There are THREE things that help determine whether you can qualify for a private mortgage:

 - Location of the property